All About Dog Shows

 "Dog Fancy" doesn't necessarily mean fancy dogs but its origin defined purebred dogs - and the people who love them.

-A college professor who frequently visits TheDogPlace asked us to define "the dog fancy" as it might relate to career choices for his students.
-We were amazed to find no definition for such an important segment of society.
+When the professor who frequently visits TheDogPlace asked to define "the dog fancy" as it might relate to career choices for his students, we were amazed to find no definition for such an important segment of society.
 So we wrote one for him.

 The "dog fancy" is comprised of professionals and hobbyists who are invested in the sport of showing dogs in judged competitions.

-Those competitive events range from traditional dog shows (selection based on structure and breed type) to performance events such as Obedience, Agility, Field Trials, and a growing number of popular spectator events such as Terrier Racing, Dog Dancing, Lure Coursing, Weight Pulling, etc.
+Those competitive events range from traditional dog shows (selection based on structure and breed type) to performance events such as Obedience, Agility, Field Trials, and a growing number of popular spectator events like Terrier Racing, Dog Dancing, Lure Coursing, Weight Pulling, etc.

-Peripheral groups that derive significant income from the sport of dogs include:
+Peripheral groups that derive income from the dog fancy include:

 A big dog show can pump over $800,000 into the local economy as show dog handlers, owners, and out of town spectators frequent motels, hotels, restaurants, shopping, gas stations, RV service centers, and local attractions.

-Dog show events may be three or more days in the same location but hosted by individual "Kennel Clubs", each offering learning opportunities, seminars, and ring competitions adjudicated by different judges (approved by their respective registries) for each breed, each day.
+Dog show events may be three or more days in the same location but they are usually hosted by individual "Kennel Clubs" whose Board and members are devoted dog fanciers.
+Kennel Clubs put on dog show events which offer learning opportunities, seminars, and ring competitions adjudicated by different judges (approved by their respective registries) for each breed, each day.

-A special press box is set up for newspaper photographers as shown here and of course TV cameras are shooting from every angle.
+A special press box is set up for newspaper photographers as shown here and TV cameras are shooting from every angle.

-Unlike most sporting events, spectators can get up close with both the "exhibitors" (the person showing the dog) and the dogs themselves.
-Always ask before petting a dog that may be on its way into the judging ring.
+Unlike most sporting events, spectators can get up close with both the "exhibitors" (the person showing the dog) and the dogs themselves but always ask before petting a dog.
+It takes time, expertise, and concentration to prepare a dog for the show ring.
+Most of the dog handlers are also parents who know children can have sticky hands.
+Politeness and protocol is important in the dog fancy.